 Parking a headache?
 Take the Park and ride service for just 50p each way.
 Park your car for free in the top two floors of the Parishes multi-storey car park in the town centre and catch the Hornsby n.o 9 bus from stand N in the bus station.
 Buses run from 7am to 7pm Monday to Friday with a final bus leaving the hospital at 8pm.
 The service also operates on Saturdays.
 Please see timetable below.

-Please note: patients and visitors need to register their car registration number with the shopmobility office on the ground floor of the Parishes car park.
+Please note: patients and visitors need to register their car registration number with the shopmobility office on the ground floor of the Parishes car park – this opens at 8:30am.

 Disabled users can park anywhere within the Parishes car park and do not need to register with the shopmobility office.